ljaaskela/velk-platform/docs/render/render-backend.md

 - **Coherent caches**: CPU writes to mapped GPU memory are visible to shaders
 - **Programmable vertex fetch**: shaders can read vertex data from arbitrary buffers

-When all GPUs support these features, the abstraction layer collapses.
-Instead of translating between "uniform buffers" and "push constants" and "constant buffers", you just write a struct into a shared buffer and give the shader the element index of it:
+Where all GPUs support these features, the translating abstraction is not needed.
+Instead of mapping between "uniform buffers", "push constants" and "constant buffers", write a struct into a shared buffer and give the shader its element index:
 * Instead of managing descriptor sets, you give the shader a texture index.
 * Instead of describing vertex layouts, the shader reads what it needs from a buffer.